innolitics/rdm/README.md

 - The default directory is now named "dhf", for [design history file](https://innolitics.com/articles/design-control-guidance-for-medical-device-manufacturers/#section-j-design-history-file-dhf), instead of "regulatory.
 - Update the default set of templates to conform with the 2021 Draft Guidance titled ["Content of Premarket Submissions for Device Software Functions"](https://innolitics.com/articles/premarket-submissions-for-device-software-functions/)
+- Add a Dockerfile and docker-compose file to the default project set up.
+Installing Latex and pandoc is cumbersome, so using docker simplifies the process.